-Most mentors here where teachers or lecturers who taught these students the courses they loved.
+Most mentors here were teachers or lecturers who taught these students the courses they loved.
 Some of these teachers went the extra mile in offering career advice and motivational counsel to make the students better persons.
 The school serves as a great platform to get a mentor.

 3. Place of Work

-For one who is really bent on making an indelible mark in his or her career, getting at least one mentor in his or her immediate place of work will be quite quintessential.
+For one who is bent on making an indelible mark in his or her career, getting at least one mentor in his or her immediate place of work will be quite quintessential.
 The mentor here will serve as one to look up to for the time being.

 One to get immediate feedback from every time a career decision is made.
-A mentor here could be the manager of the firm where the mentee works, a senior staff level employee, or even a colleague in the same level or division.
+A mentor here could be the manager of the firm where the mentee works, a senior staff level employee, or even a colleague at the same level or division.
 Most people find their mentors through this platform.

-4. Professionals in same career
+4. Professionals in Same Career

 This is perhaps the most fundamental platform people get mentors from.
 It is only basic for one to have a mentor in the same profession or career path he or she intends to follow.
 As said before, a banker may perhaps not find an appropriate mentor for him in a construction company.

 Most bankers have mentors in the banking profession.
 This applies also to all forms of professions.
 For example, the Nigerian popular writer and feminist Chimamanda Ngozi Adichie is a mentee of the renowned Chinua Achebe of blessed memory.
-Both literally icons are obviously in the same profession.
+Both icons are obviously in the same profession.

-5. TV shows or movie
+5. TV Shows or Movie